judgeofmyown/ManuSenseAI/README.md

   User-friendly and lightweight graphical interface, ideal for operators and engineers.

 - 🛠️ **Easily Customizable for Any Machine**
-  Tailor the tool to fit your company's specific device or system by adjusting the input schema.
+  Tailor the tool to fit your organization's specific device or system by adjusting the input schema.

 - 📁 **Industrial Dataset-Backed**
   Trained and tested on NASA’s CMAPSS Turbofan Engine Degradation Dataset.